Three words rang out, over and over again, from Democrats' Twitter accounts on Thursday night: Obstruction of justice.

 There’s hard evidence that Trump directed Cohen to lie, according to BuzzFeed News’ sources, including a cache of emails and text messages in Special Counsel Robert Mueller's office that provide evidence that the president told Cohen to lie to Congress.

-Some are now saying that Congress can’t wait for Mueller to release his findings.
+Some are now saying that Congress can’t wait for Mueller to release his findings to act.

 “Listen, if Mueller does have multiple sources confirming Trump directed Cohen to lie to Congress, then we need to know this ASAP,” tweeted Rep. Chris Murphy, the Democrat from Connecticut tweeted on Thursday.
 “Mueller shouldn’t end his inquiry, but it’s about time for him to show Congress his cards before it’s too late for us to act.”